When Xactimate Is Low, Blame the User Not the Software

 Where Verisk Does Share Some Responsibility

 This is not an absolute defense of Verisk's pricing research.
-There are legitimate critiques:
+Policyholder-side commentators, including the Restoration Industry Association in published position statements, have raised structural critiques that are worth surfacing:

-- Lag in volatile markets— during periods of rapid price increases (post-disaster demand surge, supply chain disruptions, inflation), the database may not update quickly enough to reflect current market conditions.
+- Lag in volatile markets.
+During periods of rapid price increases (post-disaster demand surge, supply-chain disruptions, sustained inflation), a database built on historical submitted data may not reflect current market conditions quickly.

 These are valid concerns about the pricing data itself.
 But even if every single price in Verisk's database were perfectly representative of the typical case, the estimate wouldstillbe wrong if the user failed to account for the specific conditions of the job in front of them.
 The base data and the user's application of it are separate issues.